Exclusive-CV/OPVD/README.md

 Hi there, welcome to this page!

-The page contains the code  used in the paper (VulPrompt: Fine-Tuning Pre-trained Model with Optimizable Prompt Learning for Enhanced Code Vulnerability Detection).
+The page contains the code  used in the paper, VulPrompt: Fine-Tuning Pre-trained Model with Optimizable Prompt Learning for Enhanced Code Vulnerability Detection.

 ### Requirements:
 * Pytorch <br>